Return connecting rod engine: Locomotives

 Hedley's Puffing Billy, a contemporary of Blücher, avoided the return connecting rod in favour of a grasshopper beam.
 The cylinders were now mounted side by side, but were still large, heavy and mounted as an integral part of the boiler.
 Although a beam engine has a similar layout to a return connecting rod engine, in that the piston rod points in one direction and the connecting rod runs backwards from this, beam engines are not considered as return connecting rod engines.
 Stephenson's manager Hackworth's locomotive Royal George inverted the design to having the cylinders, still vertical, face downwards directly onto the crankshaft.
 By the time of Stephenson's Rocket, particularly as the new fire-tube boiler locomotives became lighter and faster, it was recognised that vertical cylinders caused hammer blow on the flimsy fishbelly rails of the time.
 Rocket was built with cylinders inclined at 45° but was soon rebuilt to place them near-horizontally.
 Since then, almost all steam locomotives have had their cylinders placed close to horizontal.

 Marine steam engines

 Paddle ships

 The first marine steam engines drove paddlewheels.
 Paddles require a relatively high axle, that often also forms the crankshaft.
 For stability the main weight of the engine, i.e. its cylinder, is mounted low down.
 Later engines drove single screw propellers.
 These now required a low-mounted drive, but still benefited from the stability effect of a low-set engine.
 Such early engines, constrained by the technology of the time, worked at low boiler pressures and slow piston speeds.
-Together with the short piston stroke constrained by lack of space for the engine, these early engines required large diameter pistons in order to develop enough power.
+Together with the short piston stroke constrained by lack of space for the engine, these early engines required large diameter cylinders in order to develop enough power.